MehrdadDavoudiii/Gait_Documentation_App/README.md

 - This program is provided **“AS IS,”** without warranty of any kind.

 ## 10) Acknowledgments and Donations
-- We gratefully acknowledge the support of the **Gesellschaft der Freunde der Universität Heidelberg e.V.
+- I gratefully acknowledge the support of the **Gesellschaft der Freunde der Universität Heidelberg e.V.
 (Society of Friends of Heidelberg University)**.
 - This app is free to use.
 If it helps your work, please consider a donation to support students and early‑career researchers:
   **Recipient:** Gesellschaft der Freunde der Universität Heidelberg e.V.
   **Bank:** Deutsche Bank Heidelberg